Transfer Learning from Visual Speech Recognition to Mouthing Recognition in German Sign Language

 \fancyhf{} \fancyhead[C]{2025 19th International Conference on Automatic Face and Gesture Recognition (FG)}

 \fancyfoot[L]{ {979-8-3315-5341-8/25/\$31.00 \copyright 2025 IEEE.
 Personal use of this material is permitted.
-Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.}}
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.
+The final published paper can be found in IEEE Xplore, DOI: \href{https://doi.org/10.1109/FG61629.2025.11099322}{10.1109/FG61629.2025.11099322} }}

 \begin{document}

 \ifFGfinal \else

 \fi